rtconner/laravel-likeable/README.md

 $article->liked(); // check if currently logged in user liked the article
 $article->liked($myUserId);

-Article::whereLiked($myUserId) // find only articles where user liked them
+Article::whereLikedBy($myUserId) // find only articles where user liked them
 	->with('likeCounter') // highly suggested to allow eager load ->get();
 ```